HealthSciTech/pyEDA/README.md

 <br />
 <br />
 Here you can find the list of notebooks starting from preprocessing of EDA signal to extracting its features.
-* GSR windowing, a notebook explaining about windowing process of GSR signal using HeartPy package for windowing.
-* GSR preprocessing, a notebook explaining preprocessing part of GSR.
+* [GSR preprocessing](documentations/GSR preprocessing/GSR_Preprocessing.ipynb), a notebook explaining preprocessing part of GSR.
   * Downsampling
   * Moving Window Averaging
   * Normalization
   * Extracting tonic and phasic components of signal using cvxPDA.py.
   * Butterworth Low pass filter
-* GSR feature extraction, a notebook explaining feature extraction of GSR.
+* [GSR feature extraction](documentations/GSR feature extraction/GSR_feature_extraction.ipynb), a notebook explaining feature extraction of GSR.
   * Number of peaks
   * Maximum value of GSR
   * Mean value of GSR